DEVOTION IN THE STARS

 We can see this in Indian marriages.
 With the passing under the arch rituals.
 We also see in the marriage customs the pouring of Mustard oil i upon the doorway as the new home is entered.

-Invoking her in marriage rituals is a prayer to appeal to her Star forces to establish order in the coming Union.
+Passing under the arch with the recognition of the unity of opposites is the love of invoking Anuradha in marriage ritual.
+It is a prayer to appeal to her celestial forces to establish order in the coming Union.

-The whole lesson of Anuradha Nakshatra is about friendship and unification – bringing those things which are opposite and far away from each other into close proximity.
+The whole lesson of Anuradha Nakshatra is about devotion and unification – bringing those things which are opposite and far away from each other into close proximity.

 As mentioned above, Anuradha is a name of the Gopi Lalita – and Anuradha means the one who follows Radha.